2SpaceMasterRace/memspect-cli/README.md

 # Memspect-cli
-blazingly fast memory debugger in large codebases, a minimal more powerful version of valgrind.
+This project is a demonstration of memory debugging in C codebases using PCA.
+Under progress for now, a proper documentation will be worked on soon enough.

                                             ```ROADMAP```

-- [ ] LLVM Module Linking Integration
+- [x] LLVM Module Linking Integration

        - generate per module IR files together and parse functions and variables of program(s)